Gin-Quin/benchmark-postgres-surrealdb-myrocks-cratedb/README.md

 - Postgres, Surreal, LevelDB and RocksDB are the most stable databases, as they never crashed.
 Scylla crashes when you get more than 2048 simultaneous requests, which is a shame because it's where it shines.
 Crate crashes when you have a lot of simultaneous reads (it's an error from the postgres driver though, but still proves some instability).
 - Crate has an annoying drawback: when you make a write, the change is not immediately effective and you can't read it before about 1 second.
 It may cause some annoying bugs.
 - When comparing LevelDB and RocksDB with Bun FFI, both databases offer similar performances, excellent both for writing and picking values from a given id.
 If you need the most writing-intensive architecture, RocksDB can handle more writing (up to 2x faster for very big loads).
 LevelDB is easier to integrate into a Javascript server thanks to a nice library.
 But both are incredible databases.
-- As always, Bun is faster than Node to run LevelDB, especially for reading.
+- Bun is faster than Node to run LevelDB, especially for reading.
+- Node with better-sqlite-3 seems faster than Bun's SQLite for writing and picking specific values to database, but Bun's SQLite is extremely fast to scan the database.
 - Surreal offers an awesome developer experience.
 The documentation is very clear, the installation super smooth, and the SDKs as well as the query language are great.
 It's 3 times better than Postgres for writing documents separately, but 3 to 6 times slower to read these documents.
 Might be a good alternative for write-intensive projects.
 - Except for Postgres, the other databases are bad for migration.
 Migrating a database means transforming the structure of a table.
 If you opt for a NoSQL database, you should use "soft migrations" (migrating a document when the document is loaded) rather than "hard migration" (migrating all documents at once).